CLIPDrag: Combining Text-based and Drag-based Instructions for Image Editing: Approach

-1) \underline{Identity-Preserving Finetuning} (Sec \ref{section:IDF}): Given the input image $I$ and its description $P_o$, We first finetune a pre-trained latent diffusion model $\epsilon_\theta$ using the technique of low-rank adpation (LoRA~\citep{hu2021lora}).
+1) \underline{Identity-Preserving Finetuning} (Sec \ref{section:IDF}): Given the input image $I$ and its description $P_o$\footnote{For convenience, users can opt not to provide a description, in which case a captioning model, such as GPT-4V will automatically generate a prompt.}, We first finetune a pre-trained latent diffusion model $\epsilon_\theta$ using the technique of low-rank adpation (LoRA~\citep{hu2021lora}).
 After the finetuning, we encode the image into the latent space and obtain the latent $z_t$ at a specific timestep $t$ through DDIM inversion. $z_t$ will be optimized for many iterations to achieve the desired edit, and each iteration consists of two following phases.

 2) \underline{Global-Local Motion Supervision} (Sec \ref{section:GLMS}): We denote the latent at $t$-th step and handle point $p_i$ during the $k$-th iteration as $z^k_t$ and $p^k_i$ respectively.
 At $k$-th iteration, we can calculate global and local gradient vectors for $z^k_t$.
 These two gradients will be combined by our Global-Local Gradient Fusion method, and the final result is used to update $z^k_t$ to $z^{k+1}_t$.